CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

   :linenos:
   :lines: 26-71

-Models can also be set from a file, as in the code below.
+Users can set models from a file, as shown in the code below.

 .. literalinclude:: ../smartredis/examples/serial/python/example_model_file_torch.py
   :language: python